• About

 08 Monday Jan 2018

-Posted by Brandon Ray Kirk in Big Harts Creek, Cemeteries, Civil War
+Posted Big Harts Creek, Cemeteries, Civil War

 129th Regiment Virginia Militia, Appalachia, Brandon Kirk, cemeteries, civil war, Confederate Army, Garland Conley Family Cemetery, genealogy, Harts Creek, history, Logan County, Phyllis Kirk, Smokehouse Fork, West Virginia